Land Cleared for Pasture, Fence Lines, and Access

 Fast regrowth usually means roots were not removed or damaged enough to prevent sprouting, especially with mesquite and cedar, which resprout aggressively unless stumps are ground or treated with herbicide.

-What happens to the topsoil during brush clearing in Hallettsville?
+What happens to the topsoil during brush clearing?

 Topsoil is preserved as much as possible by using equipment with low ground pressure and avoiding repeated passes over the same area, but some disturbance is unavoidable when pulling stumps or removing deep roots.